hadim/bain/README.md

 A DIY IoT wireless sensor for temperature, humidity and pressure.
 It is made of two parts:

 - [Adafruit Feather HUZZAH with ESP8266](https://www.adafruit.com/product/2821): it's an Arduino compatible board that has WiFi capability and a connector to plug any Adafruit 3.7V Lithium polymer batteries.
+Note that any ESP8266 board should work.
 - [Adafruit BME280 I2C or SPI](https://www.adafruit.com/product/2652): It's an environmental sensor with temperature, barometric pressure and humidity from Bosch.

 This repository contains all the instructions to build the Bain sensor yourself.